micropython/micropython/docs/zephyr/general.rst

 General information about the Zephyr port
 =========================================

 The Zephyr Project is a Linux Foundation hosted Collaboration Project.
-It’s an open source collaborative effort uniting developers and users in building a small, scalable, real-time operating system (RTOS) optimized for resource-constrained devices, across multiple architectures.
+It is an open source collaborative effort uniting developers and users in building a small, scalable, real-time operating system (RTOS) optimized for resource-constrained devices, across multiple architectures.